TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 08/2024 Invited to serve as Program Committee for AAAI 2025
 - 06/2024 Invited to serve as a reviewer for COLING 2025, EMNLP 2024 Demo track, EMNLP 2024 Industry track, CoNLL 2024, DSAA 2024, ICTAI 2024, WI-IAT 2024.
 - 05/2024 Invited to serve as a reviewer for NeurIPS 2024
 - 04/2024 Our paper titled "SuicidEmoji: Derived Emoji Dataset and Tasks for Suicide-Related Social Content" got accepted in SIGIR 2024 Resource track.